bmcastrow/Office-CCTV-Monitoring/README.md

 from sklearn.metrics import accuracy_score, confusion_matrix, classification_report
 from torchvision import datasets, transforms, models
 ```
+You can contact me at brunocastrobmrc@gmail.com if you would like more spacy files, such as:

+### 📅 Days_CSV
+The public dataset used for analysis and training in the project.

+### 📂 set_separate
+- Contains frames separated into training and validation sets:
+- **Train** and **Val**: Each folder has subfolders labeled `0-4`, which represent different behaviors observed in the frames.

 ### 📊 Resnet10epochs and Resnet100epochs
 - Contains evaluation results for days `6` and `12`: